chainofflowers/tribes/README.md

 I will make it assuming Linux/Unix.
 If it doesn't works in windows, please restart your PC.

-I will choose a set of libraries to use, until they have documentation (**given the code is not documentation**) and examples.
-Until now, I see those libraries are ok.
+I will choose a set of libraries to use, until they have documentation (**given the code is not documentation**) and good examples.

 1. DHT/PASTRY: [https://github.com/secondbit/wendy](https://github.com/secondbit/wendy)
 2. NNTP: [https://github.com/dustin/go-nntp](https://github.com/dustin/go-nntp)